arendst/Tasmota/lib/libesp32/berry_animation/docs/TRANSPILER_ARCHITECTURE.md

 ├── Check if symbol exists using validate_symbol_reference() ├── Check symbol_table markers for type information ├── Validate instance types using isinstance()
-├── Ensure only value providers/animations can be reset/restarted
-└── Provide detailed error messages for invalid types
+├── Ensure only value providers/animations can be restarted └── Provide detailed error messages for invalid types
 ```